tunahanertekin/docs/docs/user-guide/environments/robot/dashboard/dev-suite.md

 ---
-sidebar_position: 6
+sidebar_position: 5
 ---

 # Development Suite
+The Development Suite in the Robot dashboard is a powerful combination of tools, including Remote Desktop and Code Editor, designed to provide a unified and collaborative development experience.

 ![Remote Desktop allows you to remotely control the instance created for your robot as if you were controlling your own computer.](./img/dev-suite.png)

 ## Remote Desktop

-Remote Desktop allows you to remotely control the instance created for your robot as if you were controlling your own computer.
+Remote Desktop allows you to take control of the instance created for your robot as if you were directly interacting with your own computer.

 ### Display
+With Remote Desktop, you can remotely access and control the instance, enabling seamless collaboration with your team.
+This feature allows you to share the same screen with your teammates, facilitating real-time collaboration.
+The integrated chat section allows instant communication during the development process.

 ![Remote Desktop allows you to remotely control the instance created for your robot as if you were controlling your own computer.](./img/dev-suite.png)

-Remote Desktop allows you to remotely control the instance created for your robot as if you were controlling your own computer.

-You can view and control the same screen with your team members.
-You can see who you are watching with, and even have instant conversations in the chat section.

 #### Control Bar
+The VDI Control Bar empowers you to manage the stream efficiently.
+It provides controls to take charge of the instance, adjust volume settings, initiate a soft or hard restart, and examine the log of the current service.

 ![Remote Desktop allows you to remotely control the instance created for your robot as if you were controlling your own computer.](./img/vdi-control.png)

-VDI Control Bar lets you control the stream.
-You can take control of the instance, control the volume, trigger a soft or hard restart, and even examine the log of the current service.

 ### Remote Desktop Tabs

-Remote Desktop Tabs allows you to chat with your teammates, see who is watching this stream, and read the readme file of the current robot.
+Remote Desktop Tabs offer additional functionalities, allowing you to engage with your teammates and access essential information about the robot.

 #### Chat Tab
+The Chat Tab provides a dedicated space for communication with your teammates while remotely controlling the robot.
+This fosters effective collaboration during development.

 ![It is a tab that allows you to talk to your teammates while controlling the computer remotely.](./img/vdi-chat.png)

-It is a tab that allows you to talk to your teammates while controlling the computer remotely.

 #### Viewers Tab
+The Viewers Tab displays the list of individuals present when you control the robot remotely.
+This feature enhances visibility and facilitates teamwork.

 ![This is the tab where you can see who is here when you control the computer remotely with your teammates.](./img/vdi-viewers.png)

-This is the tab where you can see who is here when you control the computer remotely with your teammates.

 #### ReadMe Tab

-If the created robot already has a ReadMe.md file, this is the tab where you can access the documents of your robot.
+If the created robot includes a ReadMe.md file, the ReadMe Tab provides quick access to the documentation of your robot, offering valuable insights and guidance.

 ## Code Editor

-Code editor allows you to develop your projects in workspaces in your robot.
-It is no different from MVC.
+The Code Editor is an integral component of the Development Suite, offering a dedicated space for developing projects in workspaces within your robot.
+This tool is designed to streamline the development process.

 ### IDE
+The IDE component of the Code Editor enables collaborative project development within workspaces.
+It provides a familiar environment, making it easy for teams to collaborate on projects.

 ![Code editor allows you to develop your projects in workspaces in your robot.
 It is no different from MVC.](./img/dev-suite.png)

-Code editor allows you to develop your projects in workspaces in your robot.
-It is no different from MVC.

-You can make improvements together with your team.

 ### Control Bar
+The IDE Control Bar allows you to manage the IDE Pod efficiently.
+It provides controls to initiate a soft or hard restart and examine the log of the current service, ensuring a smooth development workflow.

 ![Control Bar](./img/code-editor-bar.png)

-IDE Control Bar lets you control the IDE Pod.
-You can trigger a soft or hard restart, and even examine the log of the current service.